Leoleojames1/Borchs_AI_Reading_List/readme.md

 # Getting Started with Hugging Face

+Welcome to the exciting world of Hugging Face!
+This chapter is designed to introduce you to the powerful tools and libraries that have revolutionized the field of Natural Language Processing (NLP) and machine learning.
+Whether you're a complete beginner or an experienced developer looking to expand your AI toolkit, you'll find valuable insights and practical knowledge in the following articles.

+## What You'll Learn

+1. **Hugging Face Transformers Demystified**: We'll start with a beginner-friendly introduction to Hugging Face Transformers.
+This article aims to break down complex concepts into digestible pieces, helping you understand the core principles without getting lost in technical jargon.
+By the end, you'll have a solid grasp of what Transformers are and how they work, enabling you to collaborate more effectively with machine learning practitioners.

+2. **Introduction to ggml**: Next, we'll explore ggml, an emerging open-source machine learning library focused on Transformer inference.
+Written in C and C++, ggml offers a lightweight alternative to more established frameworks like PyTorch and TensorFlow.
+You'll learn about its capabilities, its ongoing development, and how it fits into the broader ML ecosystem.

+3. **Uncovering Hugging Face's Hidden Gems**: Finally, we'll dive into some of the most underrated tools on the Hugging Face platform.
+This guide will introduce you to powerful yet often overlooked resources like ZeroGPU, Gradio API, and Nomic Atlas.
+You'll discover how these tools can enhance your AI projects, from optimizing GPU usage to creating interactive demos and visualizing complex datasets.

+By the end of this chapter, you'll have a comprehensive understanding of the Hugging Face ecosystem and the confidence to start exploring its vast potential.
+Whether you're interested in building language models, creating AI-powered applications, or simply staying up-to-date with the latest in NLP technology, these articles will provide you with a solid foundation to build upon.

+Let's embark on this journey into the heart of modern AI development with Hugging Face!

 ## [Total noob’s intro to Hugging Face Transformers](https://huggingface.co/blog/noob_intro_transformers)

 Our goal is to demystify what Hugging Face Transformers is and how it works, not to turn you into a machine learning practitioner, but to enable better understanding of and collaboration with those who are.